Anu-techy/Wavecon-5G-Impact-Analysis-PowerBI/README.md

 📌 Project Overview

 To analyze the impact of Wavecon’s 5G launch on revenue, ARPU, plan performance, and city‑level outcomes.
 The launch occurred in May 2022 across 15 major cities.
-May is excluded from analysis as a transition month; comparisons are made between Jan–Apr (Pre‑5G) and Jun–Sep (Post‑5G).
+Comparisons are made between Jan–Apr (Pre‑5G) and Jun–Sep (Post‑5G).

 🎯 Objectives